Guru Dutt: Death

 On 10 October 1964, Dutt was found dead in his bed in his rented apartment at Pedder Road in Bombay.
 He is said to have been mixing alcohol and sleeping pills.
 His death may have been suicide, or just an accidental overdose.
 If the former is true, it would have been his third suicide attempt.

 Dutt's son, Arun, considered the death to be an accident.
 Dutt had scheduled appointments for the next day with actress Mala Sinha and actor Raj Kapoor for his movie Baharen Phir Bhi Aayengi, to discuss the making of colour films.
 According to Arun: "My father had sleeping disorders and popped sleeping pills like any other person.
 That day he was drunk and had taken an overdose of pills, which culminated in his death.
 It was a lethal combination of excessive liquor and sleeping pills."

-At the time of his death, Dutt was involved in two other projects—Picnic, starring actress Sadhana; and director K. Asif's epic, Love and God.
+At the time of his death, Dutt was involved in two other projects: Picnic, starring actress Sadhana; and director K. Asif's epic, Love and God.
 Picnic remained incomplete and the latter was released two decades later as it was entirely reshot, with Sanjeev Kumar replacing Dutt in the leading role.

+Twelve years after his death, his mother, Vasanthi Padukone, published her biography (1976) in Kannada, titled ನನ್ನ ಮಗ ಗುರುದತ್ತ: ಜೀವನ-ಚರಿತ್ರೆ (Nanna Maga Gurudatta: Jeevana-Charitre; My Son Gurudatta: Life-Story).